Lyft buys the company behind CitiBike, announces Lyft Bikes

 Just as we expected, Lyft is moving beyond cars and into the world of bike sharing with its next big acquisition.
-The company announced this morning that it has bought Motivate, the firm behind NYC's CitiBike and Chicago's Ford GoBike.
+The company announced this morning that it has bought Motivate, the firm behind NYC's CitiBike and Chicago's Divvy.
 It'll be rebadged as Lyft Bikes, while portions of Motivate will stick around to help take care of those bikes, the New York Times reports.
 We don't know how much Lyft paid for the company, but earlier reports pegged the deal around $250 million.

 Lyft plans to bring its biking service in major markets, while also growing businesses in existing Motivate markets.
 "Bikeshare is a natural extension of Lyft's core approach to improving transportation access and building community through offerings such as shared rides and the integration of public transit in our app," the company wrote in a blog post.
 "These investments are making it possible to have fewer cars on the road and reduced congestion."